If you own a guinea pig, you know that they are gentle, social creatures that are quite emotional.

 Can guinea pigs die of grief-induced loneliness?
 What are the signs?

 Companionship helps keep away the paranoia associated with being alone.
-Other perks include having someone to take care of you because guinea pigs take care of their sick, extra protection from danger, and having someone to play with.
-Some of the symptoms of loneliness in guinea pigs include
+Some of the symptoms of loneliness in guinea pigs include:

 - A loss of or a decrease in appetite.
 Your guinea pig might nibble and pick at their food or even stop eating altogether.
 This can result in weight loss.